10 Reasons Why For Sale By Owners in Real Estate Aren’t Successful

 The above home preparation tips will greatly increase the chances of a successful FSBO.
 Remember, when it comes to selling a home, there is only one chance to make a first impression and by neglecting these home sale preparation tips, you could be costing yourself a sale.

-FSBOs Don’t Know How To Screen Potentials Buyers
+Reason #2 FSBOs Fail: They Don’t Know How To Screen Potentials Buyers

 A top real estate agent overtime learns how to screen potential buyers.
 One of the biggest reasons why FSBOs fail in real estate is because the homeowner has no clue what questions they should be asking or how to screen the potential buyers.